 And you’ll be well-advised to take advantage of our ongoing promotional offer for new credit cards.
-Get a FREE Lazada voucher or IKEA Gift Card worth up to RM500 when you apply for a Citi, Alliance Bank or Standard Chartered Bank credit card, right here on BBazaar!
+Get up to RM500 worth Petron Gift Voucher and Touch'N'Go card, absolutely FREE,, when you apply for a Citi, Alliance Bank or Standard Chartered Bank credit card, right here on BBazaar!
 APPLY TODAY!
 T&Cs apply.

 You may also like: